chrischia06/mlatlse.github.io/README.md

-Static Website for LSE Machine Learning Society using Hugo and the Strata theme
+A Static Website for the LSESU Machine Learning Society using Hugo and the Strata theme which was discontinued in favour of 'Wix'